Rex Hadnot

-Jonathan Rex Hadnot, Jr. (born January 28, 1982) is a former American football guard.
-He was drafted by the Miami Dolphins in the sixth round of the 2004 NFL Draft.
-He played college football at Houston.
+Jonathan Rex Hadnot Jr. (born January 28, 1982) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Houston Cougars and was selected by the Miami Dolphins in the sixth round of the 2004 NFL draft.

 Hadnot also played for the Cleveland Browns, Arizona Cardinals, and San Diego Chargers.

-Early years
+Early life

 Hadnot attended Lufkin High School in Lufkin, Texas, where he was named the best offensive lineman in District 12-5A in 1998.
-Hadnot started on the offensive line during his junior and senior years, and was named to the Second-Team All-District squad as a junior in 1997 and a First-Team All-District 12-5A selection in his senior year, when he helped lead his team to a 10-4 overall record and reached the quarterfinals of the state playoffs.
+Hadnot started on the offensive line during his junior and senior years, and was named to the Second-Team All-District squad as a junior in 1997 and a First-Team All-District 12-5A selection in his senior year, when he helped lead his team to a 10–4 overall record and reached the quarterfinals of the state playoffs.
 His high school teammate was former NFL safety Terrence Kiel.

 College career

 Hadnot was a four-year letterman (2000–2003) and three-year starter (2001–2003) at Houston, where he was an economics major.
 He chose to attend Houston over Arkansas, Auburn and Texas A&M.

 He was redshirted as a freshman in 1999.
 Hadnot played in all 11 games as a redshirt freshman, spending the season as a backup to Nathan Woody and Darnerius Watson at the guard position.
 Hadnot saw some action on special teams, lining up on field goals and extra points.

 As a sophomore in 2000, Hadnot started every game of the season.
 He did not give up a sack in over 400 passing attempts.
 He was named Houston Offensive Player of the Week versus Texas Christian and Southern Miss.
 He had a season-high 19 knockdown blocks against Southern Miss, and also had double-digit knockdown blocks against Cincinnati (12), South Florida (17) and Louisville (11).
 On the year, he recorded 104 knockdown blocks and 46 pancakes.

 In 2002, Hadnot started every game for the second straight season, extending his starting streak to 23.
 He was a second-team All-Conference USA selection and did not allowed a sack in 11 of 12 games.
 The only sack came he allowed came in season opener versus Rice.
 He was named UH Offensive Player of the Week for performance against Texas, grading out at 85% against the Longhorns.
 On the year, he graded out at 89%.

 Hadnot started all 13 games at center as a senior in 2003 after playing guard his first three seasons.
 He was named as a first-team All-Conference USA pick and did not allow a sack in more than 400 pass attempts.
 He also set team record with 196 knockdown blocks.
 He played in the Hula Bowl following the season.